 Whether you are coming to New Orleans with kids for vacation or moving to New Orleans with your family, we are glad you found New Orleans Mom.
 There are tons of things to do with kids in New Orleans, from Mardi Gras to the holiday season and everything in between.
 Below are just a couple ideas of what makes New Orleans kid friendly, but if you are looking for more, we have tons of resources for enjoying New Orleans with kids here.

 Visiting New Orleans With kids over Mardi Gras?
 Use our guide to family-friendly Mardi Gras parades and events in New Orleans!
 There is also a calendar of things to do in New Orleans with kids.
 After your visit, take a road trip to one of these great destinations within a few hours of our city.
+If you are here during Fall, here are 75+ things to do with kids in New Orleans during football season.
+Of course, this list of the best pumpkin patches in New Orleans may be useful, too!

 Is New Orleans Kid Friendly?
 Well, We Sure Think So!